New Jersey’s senate president says if gambling is ever expanded beyond Atlantic City, the Meadowlands is no sure bet.

 Technology companies working with the Atlantic City casinos tell The Associated Press they intentionally set their digital fences slightly away from the edge of New Jersey’s borders.

-This week WLNY’s Toni Senecal took a trip down the Garden State Parkway and explored Atlantic City.
-She sampled some serious eats and even caught a bird’s eye view of the entire town.
+This week WLNY’s Toni Senecal road tripped down the Garden State Parkway to Atlantic City.

 If you love New York City like we love New York City then tag along with Toni On!
 We uncover hidden city secrets, show you the coolest stuff to do and hunt down the best treats because we love to eat!
 If you’re looking for a good time, Toni is your go-to guide!

 The state Gaming Enforcement Division told The Associated Press on Friday that Atlantic City’s casinos may begin a “soft play” period on Nov.
 21 for invited guests.
 If all goes well, the casinos can begin full Internet gambling at 9 a.m. on Nov.
 26.

 Authorities said the crash happened in a wooded area of Hamilton Township, about five miles west of the airport and near the Atlantic City Expressway.